 Do you want to host an elegant Christmas party that’s a lot easier to plan than it looks?
 If so, you can wow all of your guests by creating your own food and wine or craft beer pairings.
 As you sip and sample, you can take everyone’s taste buds on an exciting culinary tour of unlikely but stunning combinations.

 If you’ve never experimented with these flavors before, you can check out this food and wine pairing guide so you can ensure you have a cohesive, gourmet menu.
-To make everything easier on yourself and your guests, you could also suggest ditching gifts and have everyone bring one type of wine to the party instead.
+To make everything easier on yourself and your guests, you could suggest ditching gifts and have everyone bring one type of wine to the party instead.
 Thanks to party platters that are available at grocery stores, you can also cut back on the amount of chopping and plating you’ll have to do to create a beautiful presentation.

 14. Snow Sports and Games

 Are you still a kid at heart?
 If you want to celebrate the little joys in life, you should throw on some of your warmest snow gear and head out for an afternoon of playing with your friends.

 Taking a trip to a mountain will allow you to participate in more intense snow sports like skiing and snowboarding.
 However, you can still do a lot of activities in your own backyard or a local park.
 You could start a snowball fight, build a snowman or fort, or go sledding if there are any hills nearby.